Yusarina/Rinas-Beer-Pong-Table-For-ChilloutVR/README.md

 # Jolia's Beer Pong Table For ChilloutVR

-NOTICE: This version is a early version, it works fine however it will be updated soon.
+NOTICE: The Table needs it own layer named BeerPongTable for it to work, see images below for more info.

 A beer pong table for ChilloutVR, just import it into your project, make sure you have TextMeshPro as well.